 The purpose of a DPO is to secure payment of a child support debt or a carer debt.

-The Registrar will not make a DPO unless there are grounds for the reasonable belief that making the order will make payment of the debt more likely.
+The Registrar will not make a DPO unless there are reasonable grounds to believe that making the order will make payment of the debt more likely.

 If a person with a debt is about to leave Australia (regardless of any plans to return) the Registrar will consider whether to make a DPO.
 The Registrar will generally make a DPO if satisfied on the balance of probabilities that the person has the ability to discharge their liability, and is either: